bxparks/AceTimeClock/README.md

 (i.e. year, month, day, hour, minute, seconds).
 It contains internal logic that knows about the number of days in an month, and leap years.
 It supports dates from 2000 to 2099.
 It does *not* contain the concept of a time zone.
-Therefore, The `DS3231Clock` assumes that the date/time components stored on the chip is in **UTC** time.
+Therefore, the `DS3231Clock` assumes that the date/time components stored on the chip is in **UTC** time.

 The class declaration looks like this: